siriusbeans/nocturnal/README.md

 -User can withdraw assets from contract at anytime, but will not receive NOCT rewards if assets are withdrawn
 -User's NOCT rewards are a function of total deposited asset (in USD at time of deposit) and total time deposited
 -Users can earn rewards by staking NOCT
--Fees are collected from users upon each trade request and each early trade withdrawal
+-Fees are collected from users upon each trade request and upon each early trade withdrawal
 -A portion of the trading fees goes to NOCT stakers
--A portion of the trading fees is collected for LINK price feed data
+-A portion of the trading fees is collected for Chainlink price feed data
--A portion of the trading fees will be accumulated in a project treasury
+-A portion of the trading fees is collected for Ethereum transaction gas costs